-Background — With continued improvements in survival following childhood cancer, the long-term health consequences of cancer treatments are receiving greater focus.
-Diabetes is emerging as a potential late-effect of cancer therapy; however, the magnitude of risk has not been well established given limited studies.
-The goal of our study was to evaluate the risk of diabetes in childhood cancer survivors using validated population-based databases.
+Objective — With continued improvements in survival following childhood cancer, the long-term health consequences of cancer treatments are receiving greater focus.
+Diabetes is emerging as a potential late effect of cancer therapy; however, the magnitude of risk has not been well established.
+The goal of our study was to evaluate the risk for diabetes in childhood cancer survivors in Ontario using validated population-based databases.

-Materials and Methods — We used the Ontario Cancer Registry linked to provincial administrative health databases to compare the rate of diabetes in survivors of childhood cancer compared with the general population in Ontario.
+Methods — We used provincial administrative health databases to compare the rate of diabetes in childhood cancer survivors and controls from the general population.
 Diabetes was measured using a validated algorithm.
-We used a multivariable, cause-specific hazard regression model where death and development of another cancer was treated as a competing risk.
+We used a cause-specific hazard regression model in which death and development of another cancer were treated as competing risks.

-Results — We identified 10,438 1-year survivors of childhood cancer diagnosed prior to age 21 years between January 1st, 1990 and December 31st, 2010.
-The mean follow up was 11.2 (standard deviation [SD] 6.9) years.
-Cancer survivors had a 55% increased rate of developing diabetes compared to matched controls (HR 1.51, 95% CI 1.28-1.78) in models adjusted for rurality and income.
-Individuals treated for cancer between 6-10 years old had the highest increased rate for diabetes (HR 3.89, 2.26-6.68).
+Results — We identified 10,438 1-year survivors of childhood cancer that were diagnosed before age 21 between January 1, 1990, and December 31, 2010.
+The mean follow up was 11.2 years (standard deviation, 6.9).
+Cancer survivors had a 55% increased rate of developing diabetes compared with matched controls (HR 1.51, 95% CI 1.28 to 1.78) in models adjusted for rurality and income.
+Individuals treated for cancer between ages 6 and 10 had the highest increased rates of diabetes (HR 3.89, CI 2.26 to 6.68).
 Among cancer types, leukemia and lymphoma were associated with the greatest increased risk for diabetes.

-Conclusions — Our study supports evidence of an increased risk for diabetes in childhood cancer survivors.
-Future research is warranted to better identify treatment-related and non-traditional risk factors for diabetes in this population.
+Conclusions — Our study supports evidence of an increased risk for diabetes in survivors of childhood cancer.
+Future research is warranted for better identification of treatment-related risk factors for diabetes in this population.